amorales187/DH150-chuyin/Assignments/assignment2.md

 For the pilot test, I used ActivePresenter to record the user and their interaction with the website.
 Because of limited access to formal testing spaces, I set up a minimalist portable test lab in my apartment consisting of my laptop, mouse, and desk.

-View the pilot test [here](https://drive.google.com/file/d/1Tp4MPKEWIrv2myS8fOpG4XTyMJgXp2jQ/view?usp=sharing).
+View the pilot test [here](https://drive.google.com/open?id=1mLQ8xWZVQ2Cs4S_AJsWJUXzzl03UD0pc).

 ### Pilot Testing Process
 To get the most out of our usability testing, I needed to consider what questions to ask regarding the user's experience the website before, during, and after completing the usability test tasks.

 The questionnaire can be broken into the following segments:

+1. Informed consent
-1. Background questions
+2. Background questions
-2. Pre-test questions
+3. Pre-test questions
-3. Task Scenarios
+4. Task Scenarios
-4. Post-test questions
+5. Post-test questions
     * [System Usability Scale (SUS)](https://www.usability.gov/how-to-and-tools/methods/system-usability-scale.html)
     * [Product Satisfaction Card](https://elearn.uni-sofia.bg/pluginfile.php/55103/mod_resource/content/0/Resources/Systems_Evaluation/DesirabilityToolkit.doc)
-5. Demographic questions
+6. Demographic questions

+#### Informed Consent
+This is crucial to any research study, as it informs the user about the purpose of the testing and about their rights as a participant.

 #### Background questions
 These are meant to capture any prior experiences that might influence the participant's test performance, such as previous exposure to the website or similar sites.